GermanZero-de/localzero-monitoring/README.md

 (The `-Xutf8` and `--indent 2` options ensure consistent and readable output on all platforms.)

-The arguments `-e contenttypes -e auth.Permission` exclude tables which are pre-filled by django and whose content may changes depending on the models in the project.
+The arguments `-e contenttypes -e auth.Permission -e admin.LogEntry -e sessions` exclude tables which are pre-filled by django or during usage by djangoand whose content may change depending on the models in the project.
 If they are included, everything works fine at first, since loaddata will silently accept data already there.
-However, as soon as the data to load clashes with existing content, it will fail.
-`-e admin.LogEntry` contains references to content types and is therefore also excluded.
+However, as soon as the data to load clashes with existing content, it will fail. `-e admin.LogEntry` excludes references to content types which may otherwise be inconsistent.`-e sessions` excludes unneeded data which otherwise would clog the JSON file.

 This fixture may be loaded in a test with.
 (Similar in a pytest fixture.)